-While this piano sounds absolutely lovely and the sampling seems very good, there is a problem when it comes to the key noise.
+This piano sounds absolutely lovely and the sampling seems very good, there is a problem when it comes to the key noise that might turn some users off.
 Some keys have a very harsh click, and others don't have any at all.
 Since there are no round robins or multiple velocity layers - which is generally fine - in this case playing for a while won't seem as unique as your first time playing it.
-And there is no way to at least completely remove the noise as in other pianos in pianobook.
-You will only find two knobs, one of which is a volume that's the same with the default instrument volume, and a reverb setting which creates a heavy echo instead of a reverb.
+Inside the GUI you will find two knobs, one of which is a volume that's the same with the default instrument volume, and a reverb setting which creates a heavy echo.

 A nice piano